-In May 2006, the Company entered into a six-year operating lease for 23,494 square feet of office space.
-The Company received certain tenant improvement allowances and rent abatement and has an option to extend the lease for five years following the expiration of the initial term.
-Monthly rental payments are adjusted on an annual basis and the lease expires in September 2012.
-As security for the lease, a letter of credit in the initial amount of \$1,581,000 was required by the landlord.
-The letter of credit is collateralized by a certificate of deposit in the same amount that is classified as restricted cash in the Company's balance sheets.
-The required amount subject to the letter of credit and corresponding certificate of deposit was eligible to be reduced by 22% on each of the first four anniversaries of the commencement of the lease and, as of September 30, 2011, the letter of credit and corresponding certificate of deposit had been reduced on each of the four anniversaries by an aggregate of \$1,391,000.
-The value of the letter of credit and corresponding certificate of deposit, classified as restricted cash on the Company's balance sheets was \$190,000 at September 30, 2011 and December 31, 2010, respectively.
+As security for the initial lease, a letter of credit in the initial amount of \$1,581,000 was required by the landlord.
+The letter of credit is collateralized by a certificate of deposit in the same amount that is classified as restricted cash in the Company's balance sheet.
+The required amount subject to the letter of credit and corresponding certificate of deposit was eligible to be reduced by 22% on each of the first four anniversaries of the commencement of the lease and as of December 31, 2011, the letter of credit had been reduced by \$1,391,000 in accordance with the agreement and the related restricted cash had been adjusted by a like amount.
+The value of the letter of credit and corresponding certificate of deposit, classified as restricted cash on the Company's balance sheet at March 31, 2012 and December 31, 2011, was \$190,000.